kywoj/kywoj.github.io/_pages/cv.md

 <br/>

 ### Presentations
+Pace, D., **Wojciechowski, K.**, & Yerramilli, S. (2024, Oct.).
+Integrating UX into GenAI innovation: Case study of the Merck Research Labs UX Team's Impact.
+Presented at the Pistoia Alliance UX for Life Sciences conference at Novartis campus in Basel, Switzerland.

 **Wojciechowski, K.** (2019, Apr.).
 From quick findings to formal reports: When and why to use which in user & design research.
 Presented at the Academic Innovation Student Showcase in Ann Arbor, MI.

 Desai, M., Niu, S., Tambala, H., **Wojciechowski, K.**, & Xu, Y. (2019, Apr.).
 CUTgroup Detroit: Testing the Detroit Assistant tool.
 Presented at the UMSI Student Exposition in Ann Arbor, MI.